-Table 15Mitigation Goals, Objectives, and Performance Standards
+Table 22Mitigation Goals, Objectives, and Performance Standards

-Goal, Objective, or Performance Standard Description Goal 1 - Central Basin Establish 1.30 acres of stream and 9.04 acres of wetland habitat at the Central Basin through creation with an emphasis on native emergent, scrub-shrub, and forested species similar to those in the impacted portion of Wetland M. Objective Create 5,222 linear feet (1.30 acres) of stream and 9.04 acres of PFO wetlands.
-Performance Standard 1.1 After 5 years of vegetation establishment, the mitigation areas will have a minimum of 9.04 acres of Depressional/Depressional Outflow HGM, PEM, and PFO wetlands as determined by assessing the mitigation areas during spring of a normal precipitation year once vegetation has been established.
-Performance Standard 1.2 After 1 year, the mitigation design will have 5,222 linear feet of intermittent stream flowing around the quarry and off site at the current Wetland M discharge point as determined by assessing the mitigation area during spring of a normal precipitation year.
-Performance Standard 1.3 The cover of native species, as defined in the U.S. Department of Agriculture database, in the herbaceous stratum is at least 60% at year 5.
+Goal, Objective, or Performance Standard Description Goal 1-Central Basin Establish 1.12 acres of stream and 9.39 acres of wetland habitat (Wetlands M-1 and M-2) in the Central Basin through creation with an emphasis on native forested, scrub-shrub, and emergent species similar to those in the impacted portion of Wetland M. Objective Create 5,222 linear feet (1.12 acres) of stream and 9.39 acres of PFO/PSS/PEM Cowardin wetlands.
+Performance Standard 1.1 After 5 years of vegetation establishment, the mitigation areas will have a minimum of 9.39 acres of Depressional/Depressional Outflow HGM, PFO/PSS/PEM Cowardin wetlands as determined by assessing the mitigation areas during spring of a normal precipitation year once vegetation has been established.
+Performance Standard 1.2 After 1 year, the mitigation design will have 5,222 linear feet of perennial stream flowing around the quarry and off site at the current Wetland M discharge point as determined by assessing the mitigation area during spring of a normal precipitation year.
+Performance Standard 1.3 The cover of native species, as defined in the U.S. Department of Agriculture database, in the herbaceous stratum is at least 60% at Year 5.
 Performance Standard 1.4 Woody vegetation, including volunteer plants that become established, will have an 80% survival rate throughout the monitoring period.
-Performance Standard 1.5 The absolute cover of invasive species will not be more than 25% throughout the monitoring period.
-Invasive species include any species listed on the Oregon Department of Agriculture Noxious Weed List and other problematic wetland species, such as Phalaris arundinacea , Mentha puleguim , and Lythrum salicaria .
-Non-native species may be considered as invasive, should they exceed 25% cover and 25% frequency in established sample plots and show an increasing trend.
-Performance Standard 1.6 By Year 3, at least six different native species will have at least 5% average cover in each Cowardin class and occur in at least 10% of the plots sampled.
-Performance Standard 1.6 Bare substrate represents no more than 20% cover at year 5.
+Performance Standard 1.5 The cover of woody invasive species will not be more than 10% and the cover of herbaceous invasive species will not be more than 25%, if approved by the agencies, throughout the monitoring period when desirable canopy species comprise less than 50% cover.
+Invasive species include any species listed on the Oregon Department of Agriculture Noxious Weed List and other problematic wetland species, such as Phalaris arundinacea, Mentha puleguim, and Lythrum salicaria.
+Beginning in Year 2, non-native nuisance species may be considered as invasive, should they exceed more than 15% cover in established sample plots and show an increasing trend.
+After the site has matured to the stage when desirable canopy species reach 50% cover, the cover of invasive understory species may increase but may not exceed 30%.
+Performance Standard 1.6 By Year 3, at least six different native species will have at least 10% average cover in each Cowardin class and occur in at least 10% of the plots sampled.
+Performance Standard 1.6 Bare substrate represents no more than 20% cover in emergent-only wetland areas at Year 5.
 Performance Standard 1.8 Prevalence Index scores must be less than 3.0.
 Performance Standard 1.9 By Year 3, the stream will have established channels through the wetland complex as determined by photographic documentation during spring of a normal precipitation year.
-Goal 2 - Central Basin Establish 0.69 acre of wet meadow wetland at the Central Basin through creation with an emphasis on native emergent species similar to the impacted wet meadow wetlands.
-Objective Create 0.69 acre of PEM wetlands that will also meet the definition of ARSC.
-Performance Standard 2.1 After 5 years of vegetation establishment, the mitigation areas will have a minimum of 0.69 acre of Depressional/Depressional Outflow HGM and PEM wetlands as determined by assessing the mitigation areas during